apache/celeborn/README.md

 ### Report Issues or Submit Pull Request

-If you meet any questions, feel free to file a 🔗[GitHub Issue](https://github.com/apache/incubator-celeborn/issues) or post it in 🔗[GitHub Discussion](https://github.com/apache/incubator-celeborn/discussions) and fix it by submitting a 🔗[Pull Request](https://github.com/apache/incubator-celeborn/pulls)
+If you meet any questions, feel free to file a 🔗[Jira Ticket](https://issues.apache.org/jira/projects/CELEBORN/issues) or connect us on slack in 🔗[slack](https://join.slack.com/t/apachecelebor-kw08030/shared_invite/zt-1ju3hd5j8-4Z5keMdzpcVMspe4UJzF4Q) and fix it by submitting a 🔗[Pull Request](https://github.com/apache/incubator-celeborn/pulls)

 ### How to Contribute